msilvestro/matteosilvestro/readme.md

 The engine that powers the whole website is **Pagemaker** and is a PHP library written by myself that takes as input a customized Markdown page, extract its parts and converts them to plain HTML.

-All pages are valid Markdown files, but have special delimiters that identify its diffent parts.
+All pages are valid Markdown files, but have special delimiters that identify its different parts.

 Each page has a title and a description, then it is divided into different cards.
 Each card has its own title, optional subtitle, right column and left column.